Splizard/0ed/Readme.md

 * Adding components and properties to an entity.
 * Sound Playback.
 * Drag and drop to edit images/meshes/sounds.
-* "Reset to default" button for each property.
 * "Ignore parent" option for each component.
 * "Disable" option for each component.
 * Multi-tab editing.